Implantable Ultrasound Device

 - Clinical Trials : The next step for the researchers behind ImPULS is to conduct clinical trials in humans.
 These trials will be crucial for determining the safety and effectiveness of the device in real-world settings.
 If successful, ImPULS could become a standard treatment option for people with Parkinson’s disease.

-- Expanded Applications: While the current focus is on Parkinson’s disease, the technology behind ImPULS could be adapted for other neurological disorders.
+- Expanded Applications: While the current focus is on Parkinso’s disease, the technology behind ImPULS could be adapted for other neurological disorders.
 Conditions like epilepsy, depression, and chronic pain could potentially be treated with ultrasound stimulation, opening up new avenues for research and treatment.

 - Personalized Treatment: One of the most exciting aspects of ImPULS is its potential for personalized treatment.
 Because ultrasound waves can be precisely targeted, doctors could tailor the stimulation to each patient’s unique brain structure and symptoms.
 This will lead to more effective and individualized care.